As Dirty As A Charcoaled Rug

 Tata Fidel

-He used to come often to our store/house in Baclaran (a ‘barangay‘ in the, then, town -now, city- of Paranaque, which is a mere 2.5 miles south of Manila) to visit his younger brother (my father) as well as to acquaint us with his latest interest — which was quite diverse.
+He used to come often to our store/house in Baclaran (a ‘barangay‘ -smallest administrative unit of the government- in the then, town -now, city- of Paranaque, which is a mere 2.5 miles south of Manila) to visit his younger brother (my father) as well as to acquaint us with his latest interest — which was quite diverse.

-Those years were in the 70s and 80s when I was old enough to comprehend the things he discussed with my parents.
-It was also in those days that I was able to glean that, he, not only was my uncle but also was my grandfather by co-sanguinity — his wife (whom we fondly called, “Lola Paring”) being the aunt of my mother.
+Those years were in the 1970s and 1980s, when I was old enough to understand the things he discussed with my parents.
+It was also in those days that I was able to glean that he, not only was my uncle but also was my grandfather by co-sanguinity — his wife (whom we fondly called “Lola Paring“) being the aunt of my mother.

-His interests and how he explained them to all of us, were with so much enthusiasm and persuasiveness, such that he was also able to convince my mother to sell those pure honey contained in ‘patis‘ (fish sauce) bottles in our store.
+His interests and how he explained them to all of us were presented with such enthusiasm and persuasiveness that he was also able to convince my mother to sell the pure honey contained in ‘patis‘ (fish sauce) bottles in our store.

-Every New Year’s Day, when he was still residing in Grace Park, Manila (part of what was then known as ‘Manuguit‘ or presently, Jose Abad Santos Avenue in Manila’s district of Tondo), our family made this annual trek to their house, as it was his birthday.
+Every New Year’s Day, when he was still residing in Grace Park, Manila (part of what was then known as ‘Manuguit‘ or presently Jose Abad Santos Avenue in Manila’s Tondo district), our family made an annual trek to his house, as it was his birthday.

-I used to recall those visits with so much anticipation because it was one of those very rare occasions that our store will be closed.
-Not only will we be free from store work for the entire day but we also always looked forward with delight as to what Tata Fidel and his family will serve for us that day.
+I used to recall those visits with great anticipation because they were one of those infrequent occasions when our store would be closed.
+Not only will we be free from store work for the entire day, but we will also always look forward to what Tata Fidel and his family will serve us that day with delight.

-I especially loved the fried chicken – the house special – and the very delicious cakes and pastries that they made.
+I especially loved the fried chicken, the “house special”, and the very delicious cakes and pastries they made.

-I knew he was not a good cook but it happened that one of their tenants in the mixed-apartment building that they own, was a restaurant and that, for a time, they also operated a small bakery in the same building.
-Hence, while there were plenty of good foods, good talks were also awash every New Year’s Day.
+I knew he was not a good cook, but it happened that one of their tenants in the mixed-apartment building they owned was a restaurant, and for a time, they also operated a small bakery in the same building.
+Hence, while there were plenty of good foods, “good talks” were also awash every New Year’s Day.

-Growing up, he would badger me -as well as the rest of my siblings and cousins – to take up courses like orthodontics, X-ray tech, and baking, and always reminded me of the benefits of taking-up short courses at PCAT (the Philippine College of Arts and Trades, presently known as TUP, Technological University of the Philippines).
+Growing up, he would badger me -as well as the rest of my siblings and cousins – to take up courses like orthodontics, X-ray technology, and baking, and constantly reminded me of the benefits of taking up short courses at trade schools like PCAT (the Philippine College of Arts and Trades, presently known as TUP, Technological University of the Philippines).

-But what I remembered best about my Tata Fidel was his passion for looking for natural methods to keep fit, trim, and healthy.
-It was only a natural diversion for him after being a successful businessman that operated a battery shop and then, an auto-parts shop in Pasay City, right after World War II ended.
+But what I remembered best about my Tata Fidel was his passion for exploring natural methods to stay fit, trim, and healthy.
+It was a natural diversion for him, having been a successful businessman who operated a battery repair/re-manufacturing shop and then an auto parts supply store in Pasay City immediately after World War II ended.

-He also ventured into other businesses including the small bakery as well as small garment-making, after he semi-retired in the early 70s.
-These were not long after he made sure that his family was secure financially by making some brilliant real-estate investments during the years they still operated the auto-parts shop.
+He also ventured into other businesses, including a small bakery and a garment factory, after semi-retiring in the early 1970s.
+These were not long after he ensured that his family was financially secure by making some brilliant real estate investments during the years they still operated the auto parts shop.

-He was so much into health and organic foods that he bought a parcel of land in Plaridel, Bulacan (adjacent to the Tabang Toll Booth of the North Expressway) so that he could put into practice his interests for them.
+He was so passionate about health and organic foods that he bought a parcel of land in Plaridel in Bulacan province (adjacent to the Tabang Toll Booth on the North Expressway), so that he could put his interests into practice.

-The place was a proverbial gardener’s garden with a modest house -made of wood, bamboo, and concrete- in the midst of all the greenery.
-He even had a ‘mini-lab’ in the basement of that house where he kept his collection of seeds and various plants whose names I didn’t even know existed in the Philippines!
+The place was a proverbial gardener’s paradise, with a modest house—made of wood, bamboo, and concrete—surrounded by all the greenery.
+He even had a ‘mini-lab’ in the basement of that house, where he kept his collection of seeds and various plants, whose names I didn’t even know existed in the Philippines.

 Those were the days I remembered my Tata Fidel best.
-Except for a mild hearing loss that he remedied with the use of a hearing aid, he was energetic, so full of life, and still very strong even when he was already in his early 80s.
-So strong that he can still crush those bottle crowns with the force of his fingers using only one hand – while I watched with awe- at that advanced age.
-A feat I wasn’t able to accomplish at my relatively young age of 30 something or so, way back then.
+Except for a mild hearing loss that he remedied with the use of a hearing aid, he remained energetic, full of life, and still healthy, even in his early 80s.
+Still strong for his advanced age, he can still crush those bottle crowns with the force of his fingers, using only one hand, while I watched with awe.
+A feat I wasn’t able to accomplish at my relatively young age of around 30 back then.

 This year, about the middle of February, he was gone.
-Which led me to wonder, once more, about life’s real meaning – the whys and hows of creation and death and, why we, mere mortals, have to endure all these events that seem to have happened before — in a never-ending circle.
+This led me to wonder, once more, about life’s real meaning—the whys and hows of creation and death, and why we, mere mortals, have to endure all these events that seem to have happened before—in a never-ending circle.

 What are we living for?

-Notes: The picture above is their family portrait with Tata Fidel on the extreme right (with dark glasses).
+NOTES: The picture above is their family portrait with Tata Fidel on the extreme right (with dark glasses).
 From left to right: Tata Kiko (+ -this author’s father), Tata Amado, Nanang Terya (+), Tata Ambo (+), Lola Belang, the family matriarch (+), Nana Oliva (+), and Tata Fidel (+).
-Not in the picture is Tata Mundo (+).
+Not pictured is Tata Mundo (+).

 The Witching Hour at the PSE